Back to Blog

 Creating a Financial Plan

 Start by having an open conversation with your loved ones about the range of caregiving responsibilities and the associated costs.
-Consider potential expenses such as hiring home health aides, arranging transportation, or modifying the home with equipment like a hospital bed or ramp.
-Listing these out early gives you a clear picture of what to expect and can help you prepare financially.
+Consider potential expenses such as hiring home health aides, arranging transportation, or modifying the home.
+Listing these out early gives you a clear picture of what to expect.

-Next, document your loved one’s complete financial picture, including income, assets, expenses, and any outstanding debt.
-Many families also choose to create a formal personal care agreement to outline caregiving duties, compensation, and expectations.
-Family Caregiver Alliance describes it as “a contract typically between a family member who agrees to provide Caregiver services for a disabled or aging relative and the person receiving care.”
-These agreements can help prevent misunderstandings, ensure fair payment for caregiving, support Medicaid planning, and reduce the risk of legal or financial conflicts within the family.
+Next, document your loved one's complete financial picture, including income, assets, expenses, and any outstanding debt.
+Many families also choose to create a formal personal care agreement.
+The Family Caregiver Alliance describes it as "a contract typically between a family member who agrees to provide caregiver services for a disabled or aging relative and the person receiving care."
+These agreements can help prevent misunderstandings, ensure fair compensation, support Medicaid planning, and reduce the risk of legal or financial conflicts within the family.

 Set Up a Dedicated Caregiving Budget